There are many galleries across the Wattle Range Area, including:

 The Millicent Gallery

-The Millicent Gallery is a high quality, A Class, nationally known public exhibition space situated in the Civic Centre Complex at Ridge Terrace, Millicent.
+The Millicent Gallery is a high quality, A Class, nationally renowned public exhibition space situated in the Civic Centre Complex at Ridge Terrace, Millicent.

 |Location:||Civic Centre, Ridge Terrace MILLICENT SA 5280|